Eric Hutchinson

 Eric Hutchinson (born September 8, 1980) is an American singer-songwriter best known for his songs "Rock & Roll", "OK, It's Alright with Me", "Not There Yet", "Watching You Watch Him", and "Tell the World".
 Hutchinson was named an AOL "About to Pop" artist, Yahoo!
 Who's Next Artist, MSN "One to Watch" Artist and a "VH1 You Oughta Know" Artist.
 Hutchinson also wrote and performed the theme song for ESPN's Fantasy Focus podcast.

 Hutchinson tours extensively and has performed at venues across the U.S., Canada, Australia, New Zealand, Norway, England, and Dubai.
 He has toured with such artists as Kelly Clarkson, Jason Mraz, OneRepublic, O.A.R., Pentatonix, Hanson, Tristan Prettyman, John Mulaney and G. Love & Special Sauce.

 Hutchinson is also known for the sharp, often colorful suits he wears on stage and on his album covers.

 Biography

 Early life

-Hutchinson grew up in Takoma Park, Maryland, graduating from Montgomery Blair High School and then attending Emerson College in Boston.
+Hutchinson grew up in Takoma Park, Maryland, the son of Royal Hutchinson (1945–2019), who was of Scottish ancestry, and Jean Hutchinson (née Engel), who is of German ancestry.
+He graduated from Montgomery Blair High School and then attending Emerson College in Boston.